changeworld/azure-docs.pl-pl/articles/active-directory-domain-services/tutorial-create-instance.md

 1. Na stronie **Zmienianie hasła** wprowadź istniejące hasło (stare), a następnie wprowadź i Potwierdź nowe hasło.
 1. Wybierz **przesłać**.

-Po zmianie hasła nowego hasła do użycia w usłudze Azure AD DS potrwa kilka minut.
-Po około 20 minutach można użyć nowego hasła do logowania się do komputerów przyłączonych do domeny zarządzanej.
+Po zmianie hasła nowego hasła do użycia w usłudze Azure AD DS i pomyślnym zalogowaniu się do komputerów przyłączonych do domeny zarządzanej zajmie kilka minut.

 ## <a name="next-steps"></a>Następne kroki